-A useful A to (almost) Z of some of the common terms used on the site and in cheese-making.
+From artisan to washed rind, a useful A to (almost) Z of some of the common cheese jargon used on the site and in cheese-making.

 Affinage: The art of maturing cheese to its maximum flavour.

-Annatto: Using seeds from the Annatto bush, Annatto is used as a reddish colouring agent for cheeses such as Red Leicester and Double Gloucester or is sometimes used for washing the outside of the cheese.
+Annatto: Using seeds from the Annatto bush, Annatto is used as a reddish colouring agent for cheeses such as Red Leicester and Double Gloucester or is sometimes used for washing the outside.

 Artisanal: Where the cheese-maker continues to play a key role in the quality definition of the cheese.